 Where to Eat Breakfast Tacos in South Austin

 Torchy’s has over 15 locations in Austin and in multiple cities throughout Texas.
-Beyond the Lone Star State, you’ll find Torchy’s in Oklahoma and Colorado.
+Beyond the Lone Star State, you’ll find also Torchy’s in Oklahoma and Colorado.

-Address: 3005 S. Lamar Blvd, Austin, TX
+Address: 3005 S Lamar Blvd D-116, Austin, TX 78704

-Hours: Open every day; 7:00 am- 11:00 pm
+Hours: Open daily, 8.00 am- 10.00 pm

 Popularly known as a coffee shop and restaurant, Cenote in east Austin, is also home to delectable tacos.

 Seasonal ingredients from Texas farmers including local craft beers and wines are featured.

-#4 – Tyson’s Tacos
+4. Tyson’s Tacos

 There are dozens of tacos to choose from.
 Story has it that most of the tacos have been created by Austinites who love the place.
-The names are creative and so are the ingredients.
+The names are creative, and so are the ingredients.

 The outdoor seating patio, friendly staff, and availability of local craft beers make this neighborhood joint worth discovering.